vserova/book/pages/ch_res.md

 To set up a CVS client on Unix or Mac OS X:

--   Set the <span class="nctnt ncbi-var">CVSROOT</span> environment variable to: `:pserver:${LOGNAME}@cvsvault:/src/NCBI/vault.ncbi`.
+-   Set the `CVSROOT` environment variable to: `:pserver:${LOGNAME}@cvsvault:/src/NCBI/vault.ncbi`.
 Note that for NCBI Unix users, this may already be set if you specified `developer` for the `facilities` option in the `.ncbi_hints` file in your home directory.

--   Run the command: <span class="nctnt ncbi-cmd">cvs login</span> You will be asked for a password (email <span class="oem_span">z/u4hktpuGujip5ust5upo5nv/</span> if you need the password).
-This command will record your login info into `~/.cvspass` file so you won't have to login into CVS in the future. <span class="nctnt highlight">Note:</span> You may need to create an empty `~/.cvspass` file before logging in as some CVS clients apparently just cannot create it for you.
+-   Run the command: `cvs login` You will be asked for a password (email <span class="oem_span">z/u4hktpuGujip5ust5upo5nv/</span> if you need the password).
+This command will record your login info into `~/.cvspass` file so you won't have to login into CVS in the future. *Note:* You may need to create an empty `~/.cvspass` file before logging in as some CVS clients apparently just cannot create it for you.
 If you get an authorization error, then send e-mail with the errors to <span class="oem_span">jww4jvylGujip5ust5upo5nv/</span>.

--   If you have some other CVS snapshot which was checked out with an old value of <span class="nctnt ncbi-var">CVSROOT</span>, you should commit all your changes first, then delete completely the old snapshot dir and run: <span class="nctnt ncbi-cmd">cvs checkout</span> to get it with new <span class="nctnt ncbi-var">CVSROOT</span> value.
+-   If you have some other CVS snapshot which was checked out with an old value of `CVSROOT`, you should commit all your changes first, then delete completely the old snapshot dir and run: `cvs checkout` to get it with new `CVSROOT` value.

 -   Now you are all set and can use all the usual CVS commands.

-<span class="nctnt highlight">Note:</span> When you are in a directory that was created with <span class="nctnt ncbi-cmd">cvs checkout</span> by another person, a local `./CVS/` subdirectory is also created in that directory.
-In this case, the cvs command ignores the current value of the <span class="nctnt ncbi-var">CVSROOT</span> environment variable and picks up a value from `./CVS/Root` file.
+*Note:* When you are in a directory that was created with `cvs checkout` by another person, a local `./CVS/` subdirectory is also created in that directory.
+In this case, the cvs command ignores the current value of the `CVSROOT` environment variable and picks up a value from `./CVS/Root` file.
 Here is an example of what this `Root` file looks like:

     :pserver:username@cvsvault:/src/NCBI/vault.ncbi

 Here the *username* is the user name of the person who did the initial CVS checkout in that directory.
-So CVS picks up the credentials of the user who did the initial check-in and ignores the setting of the <span class="nctnt ncbi-var">CVSROOT</span> environment variable, and therefore the CVS commands that require authorization will fail.
+So CVS picks up the credentials of the user who did the initial check-in and ignores the setting of the `CVSROOT` environment variable, and therefore the CVS commands that require authorization will fail.
 There are two possible solutions to this problem:

--   Create your own snapshot of this area using the <span class="nctnt ncbi-cmd">cvs get</span> command.
+-   Create your own snapshot of this area using the `cvs get` command.

 -   Impersonate the user who created the CVS directory by creating in the `~/.cvspass` file another string which is a duplicate of the existing one, and in this new string change the username to that of the user who created the directory.
 This hack will allow you to work with the CVS snapshot of the user who created the directory.
 However, this type of hack is not recommended for any long term use as you are impersonating another user.